-Regular and heavy alcohol intake will increase liver damage and increase your risk of cirrhosis and dying from a complication of hepatitis B. Anyone diagnosed with chronic hepatitis B is recommended to keep alcohol intake to a minimum in order to reduce the risk of developing hepatitis-related complications.
+Regular and heavy alcohol intake will increase liver damage and your risk of cirrhosis and dying from a complication of hepatitis B. It is recommended you keep alcohol intake to a minimum to reduce the risk of developing hepatitis-related complications.
 Reducing your alcohol intake is the single most important lifestyle change you can make.
 Patients with cirrhosis are advised not to drink alcohol at all.

 Reduce cannabis use

 Heavy cannabis use is associated with increased liver scarring.
-If you can reduce or stop cannabis use, you will slow the progression of liver damage.
+By reducing or stopping cannabis use, you will slow the progression of liver damage.

 Reduce the risk of fatty liver disease

-Fatty liver is a condition where excess fat builds up inside the cells within the liver.
+Fatty liver is a condition where excess fat builds up inside the cells in your liver.
 Fatty liver may speed up the progression of scarring in people with chronic hepatitis B. Maintaining a healthy lifestyle will prevent this.